Spain's jobless numbers up in October, no relief in sight

 In macroeconomic forecasts for euro zone countries published in Brussels on Tuesday, the European Commission said it expected Spain's unemployment rate to inch up to an average of 26.4 percent in 2014, dropping only marginally to 25.3 percent in 2015.

-"Unemployment is projected to fall gradually... as the labor force continues to shrink and employment destruction reaches a turning point in the course of 2014," the Commission said in a statement.
+"Unemployment is projected to fall gradually... as the labour force continues to shrink and employment destruction reaches a turning point in the course of 2014," the Commission said in a statement.

 Meanwhile, the economic revival would gather pace, with GDP growing by 0.5 percent next year and 1.5 percent the year after, the commission said.
 Authorities in Madrid forecast growth rates of 0.7 percent and 1.2 percent, respectively.